adityashukzy/programming-problems/Leetcode Problems/README.md

 Worst-case Time Complexity: O(n^2)

 Worst-case Space Complexity: O(n/2 + 1) = O(n) (will have a set which may at max have (n/2 + 1) unique elments.)

+### Approach 2
+Language Used: Python3
+Divide and conquer.
+Divide list into two down the middle.
+Keep dividing until we are left with only one element in each subarray and then return that.
+At each phase of combining results, if the left and right subarray have same majority element, then great: this value is returned as majority for the particular combined subarray of those 2.
+If they do not agree, then for the total subarray (that those 2 form), the count of each of their returned values is measured, and whichever is greater is returned.

+#### Efficiency
+Worst-case Time Complexity: O(n . log n) (supposedly faster than Approach 1 but giving slow results in Leetcode)

+Worst-case Space Complexity: O(log n) (arrays are not passed at each recursion; only indices.
+However, the recursive calls build up in the stack and since we are dividing the array into two at each point, the number of calls will be log n.)